philzook58/pcode2c/notes/junk.md

+I've really uglified with these goto annotations.

+PREINSN
+POSTINSN
+I could put some into INSN

+I could put others in pcdoe instructions

+relative branch
+if(space == 0){
+    goto P_ ## current + offset
+    pc = pc + offset;
+}
+else{
+    pc = pc + offset;
+}
+but I need to do the offset math at compile time in order to goto or add a while-switch.
+Ugh. ugh.
+I think the simplest thing to do is special case the generation of branch.

+Dynamic linked libraries:

+1. refuse to engage.
+Hmm.
+Maybe this is right?
+2. plt section
+3. grab loaded core rather than file

+seaparate out python 2 compatible stuff

+ok I should actually be loading.
+I should look in the segments, not sections and find any with executable bits

 Fix all -Wformat errors
 return code from decomp. (good idea?
 I mean i guess I could check the state anyhow And know in an application specific way.
 Naw.
 This seems nice.